oracle/weblogic-monitoring-exporter/README.md

 original request was made might not be the same as the instance's HTTP port.
 In such a case, the configuration should include the `restPort` configuration to tell the exporter which port to use.

+## Use the Monitoring Exporter with WebLogic Kubernetes Operator

+If you are running operator-managed WebLogic Server domains in Kubernetes, simply add the [`monitoringExporter`](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md) configuration element in the domain resource to enable the Monitoring Exporter.
+For an example, see https://github.com/oracle/weblogic-kubernetes-operator/blob/main/operator/src/test/resources/oracle/kubernetes/weblogic/domain/model/domain-sample-3.yaml.

+To use the Monitoring Exporter with Prometheus, see the directions [here](https://blogs.oracle.com/weblogicserver/post/using-prometheus-and-grafana-to-monitor-weblogic-server-on-kubernetes).

 ## Samples